uhray/boilerplate/doc/boilerplate.md

 ## Codebase Organization

 The Uhray Boilerplate [root directory](https://github.com/uhray/boilerplate) contains many files and directories related to the application server, configurations, build commands, etc. We'll get into many of these specifics later.
 The primary file of importance is [server.js](https://github.com/uhray/boilerplate/blob/master/server.js) which is the application server.
-The real meat of the Uhray boilerplate is within the [app](https://github.com/uhray/boilerplate/tree/master/app) directory, more specifically within its [backend](https://github.com/uhray/boilerplate/tree/master/app/backend) and [frontend](https://github.com/uhray/boilerplate/tree/master/app/frontend) subdirectories.
+The real meat of the Uhray Boilerplate is within the [app](https://github.com/uhray/boilerplate/tree/master/app) directory, more specifically within its [backend](https://github.com/uhray/boilerplate/tree/master/app/backend) and [frontend](https://github.com/uhray/boilerplate/tree/master/app/frontend) subdirectories.

 ```
 app/